Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-Another interesting phenomenon is that the additive effect of supply adjustment of both bus and \textsc{av}.
+One important observation is the additive effect of bus and AV supply adjustments.
 Take the bus market share as an example.
-The curve of \textsc{pt}-only scenario roughly represents how much unprofitable market share is gradually ``given up'' by the \textsc{pt} operator.
-The \textsc{av}-only curve shows how much market share the bus is grabbed by \textsc{av} (impact from \textsc{av} supply adjustment).
-The curve of \textsc{av}--\textsc{pt} scenario thus shows the additive effect of two, which is nearly the sum of the above two reductions.
+The curve of \emph{PT-adjustable-only} scenario roughly represents how the PT operator gradually "gives up" the unprofitable market share.
+The \emph{AV-adjustable-only} curve shows how much market share is grabbed by AV (i.e. the impact from AV supply adjustment).
+The \emph{both-adjustable} scenario shows the additive effect of two, which is nearly the sum of the two reductions.
+Moreover, the \emph{NE} scenario has the lowest PT market share among all, indicating a more "aggressive" bus supply optimization strategy.
+Later results suggest that although the bus supply is significantly reduced in the \emph{NE} scenario, the generalized travel cost is reduced on average.

-In addition to the total supply, we also zoom in to the change of temporal and spatial distributions of supply before and after adjustment (Figure \ref{fig_PT_before_after_supply}).
-Note that in the \textsc{av}-only and in the \emph{status quo} scenarios bus supplies are not adjustable, so they are not plotted.
-The bus supplies of the first month are the same for the \textsc{pt}-only and the \textsc{av}--\textsc{pt} scenarios so only one curve of "initial" is shown.

-From the temporal distribution, we found that after the supply adjustment, the numbers of dispatched buses for most time periods except for the morning peak (6:00--10:00) are reduced.
-For the \textsc{pt}-only scenario, the bus supply of the evening peak does not change, either.
-The implication is that the \textsc{pt} operator \emph{concentrates} supplies to morning peak and evening peak, which have larger demands and are more profitable.